-The Proposals should illustrate a thorough understanding of the functional and technical issues of the Transit Center and Tower including: user accessibility, people movement, adherence to the program and massing requirements, vehicular and pedestrian flows and conflict, and all support and ancillary functions.
-Symbolic and flow relationships between the public functions of the Tower and the public functions of the Transit Center should be a fundamental consideration in integrating the two structures.
+The Proposals should illustrate a thorough understanding of the functional and technical issues of the Transit Center and Tower including user accessibility, people movement, adherence to the program and massing requirements, vehicular and pedestrian flows and conflict, and all support and ancillary functions.
+Symbolic and flow relationships between the public functions of the Transit Center should be a fundamental consideration in integrating the two structures.